NekohimeMusou/l5r4/README.md

 - Trait rolls, ring rolls, spellcasting rolls, skill rolls and damage rolls from the character sheet.
 - Enforces the "Ten dice rule" for rolls from the character sheet.
 - Automatically calculates derived attributes such as initiative, Armor TN and rings.
-- Automatically calculates the current would level based on the wounds suffered.
+- Automatically calculates the current wound level based on the wounds suffered.
 - A simplified sheet for npcs with rollable attacks, skills and damage.

 ## Available languages